-Alberta Falls Trail is a 1.7 mile moderately trafficked out and back trail located near Estes Park, CO that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+Alberta Falls Trail is a 1.6 mile moderately trafficked out and back trail located near Estes Park, Colorado that features a waterfall and is good for all skill levels.
+The trail offers a number of activity options and is best used from May until October.
 Horses are also able to use this trail.

 Family-friendly, easy hike from Glacier Gorge Junction trailhead.
 Beautiful falls and views of surrounding peaks.
 One of the most popular hikes in Rocky Mountain National Park, it can be quite crowded.
 The hike is short and easy and one of the most scenic hikes in the park.
 The trail starts at Glacier Gorge Junction trailhead, and heads south, paralleling the creek.
 At about 0.3 miles, the trail intersects with two others, one branching back toward the north to Sprague Lake, and slightly further with the trail coming down from Bear Lake.
 At the intersection with Bear Lake Trail, turn left.
 The trail passes several aspen groves, and into pine forest.
 At about 0.5 miles, it opens up onto a ledge of rock offering an overlook of Glacier Gorge.
 From there, the trail parallels Glacier Creek to the Falls.
 Alberta Falls roars through a granite chute.
 The rock slabs surrounding the Falls are a great place to explore and picnic.
 You can take the trail further to several beautiful lakes in the park: The Loch (aka Loch Vale), Mills Lake, Lake Haiyaha and Black Lake.